The CHP offers military personnel a unique working environment which utilizes the skills, self-discipline,

 competitive with other California law enforcement agencies; medical, dental, and vision benefits for the

 entire family; and up to 90 percent retirement based on years of service and age.

 The California Highway Patrol has a lot to offer those with

 military experience.
 For example:

-If you are a veteran, you may qualify for veteran's preference points.
-To find out more information and obtain the Application for
+applicant will go into backgrounds.
+To find out more information and obtain the Application for the Veteran's

-the Veteran's Preference Points go to the California Department of Human Resources application PDF:
+Preference go to the California Department of Human Resources application PDF:

 Veteranís Preference Points application: http://jobs.ca.gov/PDF/SPB1093.pdf